sushantsomani2310/Popular-Movies-Stage2/README.md

 The app also uses Room Persistene library to store user marked favorites movies.

 This source code is the solution of Udacity's Popular Movies Stage1 project.
 People who want to run this app, need to generate API key from the link https://www.themoviedb.org/account/signup.

+It stores user marked favorite movies in Room DB, uses Retrofit2 to fetch movies from the remote server via API.
+The code also maintains to list of scroll of Recycler View upon device rotation of other configuration changes.